michaelbarton/auto-qc/auto_qc/MANUAL.md

     comparison operators such as 'greater_than' or Boolean operators such as 'AND'.
 The list of allowed operators is described in the section below.

-  * **analysis value** - The value from the analysis file that should be tested.
-The colon ':' indicates that this a reference to a value in the analysis file.
+  * **analysis value** - The value from the data file that should be tested.
+The colon ':' indicates that this a reference to a value in the data file.
 The remainder of this string shows the path to the value to be tested.

   * **literal value** - A literal value that to compare with the reference